jimcghee/MochadPluginUI7/README.md

 Plugin for Vera UI7 to connect to Mochad running on a Pogoplug or Pi using a CM15A or CM19A to control X10 stuff.

 I wrote none of this.
-All of the credit goes to radarengineer and/or bfocht (same personn?).
+All of the credit goes to radarengineer and/or bfocht (same person?).
 The original code I found is at:

 https://github.com/bfocht/vera_plugins/tree/10a72bf5253422d471e8d28d1018fce17f82d629/mochad